voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     print(same_sample is sample)
     # True

-You can use :doc:`DatasetViews <using_views>` to perform more sophisticated operations on samples like searching, filtering, sorting, and slicing.
+You can use :ref:`dataset views <using-views>` to perform more sophisticated operations on samples like searching, filtering, sorting, and slicing.

 Removing samples from a dataset
 -------------------------------